Skyost/RateMyApp/README.md

 2. `minLaunches` Minimum launches.

 If everything above is verified, the method `shouldOpenDialog` will return `true` (`false` otherwise).
-Then you should call `showRateDialog` which is going to show a native rating dialog on iOS and a custom rating prompt dialog on Android.
+Then you should call `showRateDialog` which is going to show a native rating dialog on iOS >= _10.3_ and a custom rating prompt dialog on Android (and on older iOS versions).

+### Using custom identifiers

+It's possible to use custom identifiers !
+Just pass the following parameters during the plugin initialization :

+1. `googlePlayIdentifier` Your Google Play identifier (usually a package name).
+2. `appStoreIdentifier` Your App Store identifier (usually numbers). **It's required if you're targeting an iOS version before iOS 10.3.**

 ## Screenshots